deeplearning4j/deeplearning4j/buildinglocally.md

 2. Build
 3. Install

 The overall procedure looks like the following commands below, with the exception that libnd4j's `./buildnativeoperations.sh` accepts parameters based on the backend you are building for.
+You need to follow these instructions in the order they're given.
+If you don't, you'll run into errors.
+The GPU-specific instructions below have been commented out, but should be substituted for the CPU-specific commands when building for a GPU backend.

 ``` shell
 # removes any existing repositories to ensure a clean build